anhowe/scratch/mesos-marathon-vmss/README.md

 ## Explore Swarm with Simple hello world
  1. After successfully deploying the template write down the two output master and agent FQDNs.
  2. SSH to port 2200 of the master FQDN
- 3. Type `docker -H 172.16.0.5:2375 info` to see the status of the agent nodes.
+ 3. Type `docker -H :2375 info` to see the status of the agent nodes.
  ![Image of docker info](https://raw.githubusercontent.com/anhowe/scratch/master/mesos-marathon-vmss/images/dockerinfo.png)
- 4. Type `docker -H 172.16.0.5:2375 run hello-world` to see the hello-world test app run on one of the agents
+ 4. Type `docker -H :2375 run -it hello-world` to see the hello-world test app run on one of the agents

 ## Explore Swarm with a web-based Compose Script, then scale the script to all agents
  1. After successfully deploying the template write down the two output master and agent FQDNs.